JonKing93/DASH/Tutorials/kalmanFilter/output.md

 output = kf.run;
 ```
 Then the output structure will contain a field named "Aperc" that holds a 3 dimensional array.
-The first column of Aperc will hold the 1st percentile of the updated ensemble, the second column will hold the 99th percentiles of the updated ensemble, etc.
+The first column of Aperc will hold the 1st percentile of the updated ensemble, the second column will hold the 99th percentile of the updated ensemble, etc.

 If you previously specified percentiles, but no longer want to compute them, you can disable them by calling the "percentiles" command with an empty array.
 For example:
 ```matlab
 kf = kf.percentiles([]);
 ```
-will disable percentiles for an analysis.
+will remove any percentiles from an analysis.

 ### Posterior deviations